Social stratification: Definition and usage

-“Social stratification” is a concept used in the social sciences to describe the relative social position of persons in a given social group, category, geographical region or other social unit.
-It derives from the Latin strātum (plural '; parallel, horizontal layers) referring to a given society's categorization of its people into rankings of socioeconomic tiers based on factors like wealth, income, social status, occupation and power.
+"Social stratification" is a concept used in the social sciences to describe the relative social position of persons in a given social group, category, geographical region or other social unit.
+It derives from the Latin strātum (plural 'strata'; parallel, horizontal layers) referring to a given society's categorization of its people into rankings of socioeconomic tiers based on factors like wealth, income, social status, occupation and power.
 In modern Western societies, stratification is often broadly classified into three major divisions of social class: upper class, middle class, and lower class.
 Each of these classes can be further subdivided into smaller classes (e.g. "upper middle").
-Social may also be delineated on the basis of kinship ties or caste relations.
+Social strata may also be delineated on the basis of kinship ties or caste relations.

 The concept of social stratification is often used and interpreted differently within specific theories.
 In sociology, for example, proponents of action theory have suggested that social stratification is commonly found in developed societies, wherein a dominance hierarchy may be necessary in order to maintain social order and provide a stable social structure.
 Conflict theories, such as Marxism, point to the inaccessibility of resources and lack of social mobility found in stratified societies.
 Many sociological theorists have criticized the fact that the working classes are often unlikely to advance socioeconomically while the wealthy tend to hold political power which they use to exploit the proletariat (laboring class).
 Talcott Parsons, an American sociologist, asserted that stability and social order are regulated, in part, by universal values.
 Such values are not identical with "consensus" but can indeed be an impetus for social conflict, as has been the case multiple times through history.
 Parsons never claimed that universal values, in and by themselves, "satisfied" the functional prerequisites of a society.
 Indeed, the constitution of society represents a much more complicated codification of emerging historical factors.
 Theorists such as Ralf Dahrendorf alternately note the tendency toward an enlarged middle-class in modern Western societies due to the necessity of an educated workforce in technological economies.
 Various social and political perspectives concerning globalization, such as dependency theory, suggest that these effects are due to changes in the status of workers to the third world.